thewaspcat/qa-portfolio/docs/index.md

 ---

-Welcome to my **Quality Assurance portfolio**, that showcases my expertise in manual and automated software testing for both frontend and backend components.
+Welcome to my **Quality Assurance portfolio**, which showcases my expertise in manual and automated software testing for both frontend and backend components.
-It also demonstrates my methodical approach to structuring test artifacts, compliance with international QA standards (ISO/IEC/IEEE 29119-3 and ISTQB®), and the seamless integration of manual and automated testing practices to ensure reliable, high-quality software.
+The portfolio demonstrates my methodical approach to structuring test artifacts, compliance with international QA standards (ISO/IEC/IEEE 29119-3 and ISTQB®), and the seamless integration of manual and automated testing practices to ensure reliable, high-quality software.

-The portfolio highlights UI and CRUD (REST API) test cases as selected deliverables, along with automation scripts and defect reporting.
+UI and CRUD (REST API) test cases act as selected deliverables, along with automation scripts and defect reporting.
 All manual test cases, including Postman-aligned API tests, are structurally Jira/Xray-ready and can be directly linked or imported to Xray work items.

 ---